finic-ai/finic/README.md

   </a>
 </p>

 [Finic](https://finic.ai/) is a cloud platform designed to simplify the deployment and management of browser-based automation agents, with a focus on fault-tolerant execution.
 It’s designed for quickly launching bots, scrapers, RPA integrationsm and other jobs that depend on multiple authenticated web services.
+Finic uses [Playwright](https://github.com/microsoft/playwright-python) to interact with DOM elements, and recommends [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) for HTML parsing.